 I remember this village lost in the mountains, I remember this king in jeans, young and modern, his imposing house in the middle of the line of traditional houses of Hilisimaetano, its inhabitants so kind and laughing, especially the children.
 I also learned a lot about local life, but alas, that was so long ago and I have forgotten much.

 Going through my archives today I discover three colour positive films that I had made on the spot with the little Rollei 35 S with the deficient cell that I always carried with me.

 I didn’t have my own photographic style at the time and I was more into documentary photography.
 At that time I didn’t know yet that black and white photography said a lot more about people and the world.
-However, I am adding some of these photos to this site, for their testimonial value, as the village must have changed a lot.
+However, I am adding some of these photos (converted to black and white, except for one of them to show the difference) to this site, for their testimonial value, as the village must have changed a lot.
 That quite idyllic Indonesia no longer exists, Bali is the most damning evidence of this.
 Certainly, in Nias, the earthquake of March 2005 has contributed to this sad evolution, but above all it has not been able to escape the scourge of mass of so-called adventure tourism: The inhabitants and guests no longer wash and defecate together in the river near the village (as it used to be, men upstream, women downstream), a pig is no longer sacrificed in honour of the foreigner and you will no longer be given the nicest room in the king’s house.
 It is said that there is even a road for cars, losmen with showers for trekkers and a restaurant with an adjoining bar.
-The adventure is really over!
+The adventure is really over !

 2 thoughts on “Bali & Nias”

 Great photos, but I love the one of the dog waiting for ‘his master’ to return from the sea!!

 Thanks to you, dear Sue.
 I will bring you a copy as soon as I can….